dhughes/tiy-java-crash-course/Crash Course.md

 `public` is an example of an _access modifier_.
 An access modifier controls how other code interacts with the method.
 The `public` access modifier is the most permissive access modifier and allows any other code to execute this method.

 Methods have the ability to _return_ data to the code that executes it.
 The `{data type}` placeholder is used to indicate what type of data the method will return.
 This is like the data type for a variable.
-Methods or not required to return values.
+Methods are not required to return values.
 If a method doesn't return anything the `{data type}` placeholder would be replaced with `void`.

 `{method name}` is a placeholder for a method's name.
 Method names must start with a letter (typically lower case) and can contain letters, numbers, and the underscore character, `_`.